 Otherwise, a simple ‘guud naii’ (กู๊ดไนท์) – the English good night but with a Thai accent – will also be understood.
 The same goes for night night and other similar varieties.
 Choose whatever feels right for the situation and the person you are talking to.
 Something is better than nothing, after all.

 Thai Time Phrases

 Thailand has a very relaxed vibe – what you could describe as sabai sabai.
 Sometimes, this means you will lose track of the time.
-If that is the case, make sure you don’t end up using the wrong phrase, otherwise you will get some weird looks.
-Same is true if you are up late partying.
+If that is the case, make sure you don’t end up using the wrong phrase, otherwise, you will get some weird looks.
+The same is true if you are up late partying.
 Either way, you should now be able to wish someone a good day or night, which is always a pleasant thing.

-For more similar phrases, you can use the Ling Thai app to practise and learn more important vocabulary.
-Soon enough, you will be able to wishing people good night in Thai in your sleep.
+For more similar phrases, you can use the Ling Thai app to practice and learn more important vocabulary.
+Soon enough, you will be able to wish people a good night in Thai in your sleep.